LisaSkalon/Evolutionary-genomics/README.md

 # Laboratory of Evolutionary genomics and Paleogenomics

-The collection of scripts used for the projects
+The collection of scripts used in the projects